barracudanetworks/waf-azure-templates/ARMTemplates/contrib/Quickstart-WAF-HA-AS-1NIC-ELB/README.md

-# Barracuda Web Application Firewall for Azure - Quickstart Lab with Vulnerable VM Apps
+# Barracuda Web Application Firewall for Azure - Quickstart

 ## Introduction
 This Azure Resource Manager template will deploy a pair (or whatever number you request) of Barracuda Web Application Firewalls into their own Virtual Network ready for you to work with.